Boy Scout Troop 763 and /Northstar staff members pose with a used stencil on the sensory sidewalk.

 One of Northstar’s most cherished traditions is the senior essay.
 In the weeks leading up to graduation, every senior reflects on their educational journey by writing a personal essay.
 In them, they describe past challenges, growth, future plans, and the people who have supported them along the way.
 Each candidate takes the podium to share these heartfelt stories during Baccalaureate, a special ceremony held the evening before graduation.
 This year, Northstar's family volunteer group SCOPE (Seeking Careers, Opportunities, Possibilities, and Education) awarded two students, Maya and Bryan, with scholarships to support their next educational adventure.

 "Since being at Northstar I've improved my reading by at least four grade levels and passed all the tests I needed to graduate.
 I've also gotten to work as a mentor for one of my classmates whose disability impacts her differently than mine.
 Being at this school with classmates with so many differences has made me a lot more empathetic and understanding . . . .
 I want to use my voice to advocate for people like me when it comes to people with learning disabilities and mental health.
-I want to show everyone else who has a disability like me that they can be successful and they can chase their dreams."-Maya, a 2025 graduate
+I want to show everyone else who has a disability like me that they can be successful and they can chase their dreams."

 At Northstar, we believe every student deserves a customized education tailored to their unique strengths and abilities.
 Graduation day is not just a milestone — it’s a celebration of the incredible journeys, hard work, and perseverance that brought each student to this moment.
 Our students have the flexibility to pursue various pathways, with options to earn an advanced, standard, or applied studies diploma, reflecting their personal goals and accomplishments.